c00cjz00/q2pipeline/README.md

 2. In your project folder (TEST), you will place your map file along with your raw sequence data.
 Your map file should be called after your project, so for this example, it will be called testmap.txt

- -- Illumina: You will have received your demultiplexed data (already split into individual samples per barcode) in a series of folders, each containing two fastqs, the forward and reverse read.
+> Illumina: You will have received your demultiplexed data (already split into individual samples per barcode) in a series of folders, each containing two fastqs, the forward and reverse read.
 You need to put all these fastqs into one folder called 'Seqs', within your project (TEST) folder.

-  -- Ion Torrent: You will have one multiplexed fastq file.
+> Ion Torrent: You will have one multiplexed fastq file.
 Put this in your project (TEST) folder.
 Rename your fastq to the project name, e.g., test.fastq

   - So to recap this step, in your ~/Desktop/q2pipeline-master/TEST folder, you will have testmap.txt, and either a Seqs folder or a test.fastq file.
 Now you're ready to run the pipeline.

 5. Open a Terminal (macOS or Linux, not compatibable with Windows PowerShell), and cd to the location of the main folder, e.g., cd ~/Desktop/q2pipeline-master

 6. enter the following command, where 'test' is replaced by whatever you've called your project folder and files.
-  > ./scripts/pipeline.sh test
+`./scripts/pipeline.sh test`

 And follow the on-screen instructions.
 It will ask you to input a series of options.
 Read and type carefully, it's a sensitive soul is this pipeline.
   - First it will ask whether this data is from Illumina or Ion Torrent, so type your response accordingly.
 It is case sensitive, so use capital I and T!